 a) Canada didn’t have a unique flag for almost 100 years

-b) the debate was incredibly heated as the country had ever known.
+b) the debate around it was as heated as the country had ever seen.

-Makes you wonder how it would go today if people could Facebook and tweet their flag choices!*
+Makes you wonder how it would go today if ordinary Canadians were able to Facebook and tweet their flag choices!*

 *Again, please do not ever imagine how Canadian historical events would play out if social media was around.

 The plot: We’re in a Veterans Shelter in 1946.
 A giant crowd is attacking a government minister for not doing enough to support them.
 The Minister defends himself, but people quiet down where one veteran begins to speak.
 The camera shows him from the side.
 I wonder why?

 We then have a very dramatic turn.
 Literally.